igrr/astyle_py/README.md

 This python wrapper bundles multiple copies of Astyle, you can choose which one to use:
 - In the CLI: via `--astyle-version=VERSION` argument
-- If you are using a rules file: using `version` key
 - When using astyle_py as a library: by passing the version to `Astyle()` constructor

 The following versions are supported: